gabriellabueno/gabriellabueno/README.md

 - Bachelor in Psychology

 - Enjoys exploring all layers of Technology, beyond abstraction

+- Currently working as a freelancer in Technical Support

 <div align="center">